acharyasamir/chess-companion-discord-bot/README.md

-# ChessMate-TwitterBot
+# ChessCompanion-DiscordBot
-A dynamic and engaging Twitter bot for chess enthusiasts, delivering puzzles, player spotlights, and more.
+A discord chess bot that can provide the user with the chess puzzle of the rating they ask for.
+Also periodically posts puzzle in the server.